 - high inflammation levels

 - high blood pressure

 - history of heart disease

 - hyperthyroidism or other hormonal condition

 - toxins, viruses and chemicals

 - disruptive medications

 Food and Type 2 Diabetes

-Type 2 diabetes can be controlled or reversed naturally, but it generally won’t happen overnight.
+Type 2 diabetes can be controlled, but it generally won’t happen overnight.
 The first step is to watch what you eat.
-The following foods raise blood glucose levels and contribute to the development of type 2 diabetes:
+The following foods raise blood glucose levels and contribute to its development: